-Ginseng is featured prominently in a number of energy drinks, tonics and other health related products.
+Ginseng is featured prominently in a number of energy drinks, tonics, and other health related products.
 This isn’t an accident, as ginseng has been used medicinally for thousands of years and is purported to aid a number of ailments.
 On many of these products, the type of ginseng is called Asian or Korean ginseng root.
-But have you thought about growing Korean ginseng yourself?
+Have you ever thought about growing Korean ginseng yourself?
 The following Korean ginseng info discusses how to grow Korean ginseng root.

 What is Asian Ginseng?